LouisZCode/Spralingua_AIAgents_App/README.md

 3. Use the established CSS design system
 4. Test each component independently before integration
 5. Follow the existing OOP architecture patterns

+6. ## Why I Built This

+7. After spending 4+ years as a Talent Partner recruiting for tech companies across the DACH region, I saw firsthand how language barriers limit career opportunities.
+Many talented professionals struggled to break into international markets simply because they lacked conversational confidence in German or English.

+8. Traditional language learning apps focus on gamification and vocabulary drills, but what people actually need is **real conversation practice with immediate, intelligent feedback**.
+That's where AI shines—you can practice speaking without fear of judgment, get instant corrections, and have conversations that adapt to your actual skill level.

+9. Spralingua combines my understanding of what learners need (from recruiting internationally) with modern AI capabilities to create a tool that solves a real problem: helping people gain the language confidence they need to access better career opportunities.

+10. ## Technical Challenges Solved

+11. ### Multi-Agent Conversation Architecture
+12. Built a sophisticated agent orchestration system using **LangGraph** where multiple AI personalities (Harry & Sally) maintain consistent character traits while adapting their language complexity to the user's CEFR level (A1-C2).
+Each agent has memory of past conversations and adjusts responses based on user progress.

+13. ### Sub-Second Response Times
+14. Achieved <2s response times for AI-generated feedback by implementing efficient prompt engineering, strategic caching, and optimized Claude API calls.
+This creates a natural conversation flow rather than the frustrating delays common in AI chat applications.

+15. ### Privacy-First Voice AI
+16. Integrated real-time voice input/output using Web Speech API and Minimax TTS, allowing users to practice pronunciation.
+Voice processing happens client-side where possible, minimizing data transmission and protecting user privacy.

+17. ### Database-Driven Prompt System
+18. Designed a flexible prompt management system stored in PostgreSQL that allows dynamic adjustment of difficulty levels, grammar rules, and cultural context without code changes.
+This makes it easy to add new languages and customize learning paths.

+19. ### Production-Ready Deployment
+20. Successfully deployed on Railway with Gunicorn, PostgreSQL, and proper environment configuration.
+Handles concurrent users with stateful conversation management across multiple workers.

 ## License